Burt Lancaster: Marriages and relationships

 Lancaster guarded his personal life and attempted to keep it private despite his stardom.
 He was married three times and had five children.
-He also had many affairs, male and female, according to his family.

 His first marriage was to June Ernst, a trapeze acrobat.
 Ernst was the daughter of a renowned female aerialist and an accomplished acrobat herself.
 After they were married, he performed with her family and her until their separation in the late 1930s.
-When they divorced is unclear; contemporary reports listed 1940, but subsequent biographers have suggested dates as late as 1946, thus delaying his marriage to his second wife.
+When they divorced is unclear.
+Contemporary reports listed 1940, but subsequent biographers have suggested dates as late as 1946, delaying his marriage to his second wife.

 He met second wife Norma Anderson (1917–1988) when the stenographer substituted for an ill actress in a USO production for the troops in Italy.
 Reportedly, on seeing Lancaster in the crowd on her way to town from the airport, she turned to an officer and asked, "Who is that good-looking officer and is he married?"
 The officer set up a blind date between the two for that evening.
 They married in 1946.
 Norma was active in political causes with an entire room in their Bel Air home devoted to her major interest, the League of Woman Voters, crammed with printing presses and all the necessary supplies for mass mailings.

 She was a life-long member of the NAACP.
 The couple held a fundraiser for Martin Luther King Jr. and the Southern Christian Leadership Conference ahead of the 1963 March on Washington.
-All five of his children were with Anderson: Bill (who became an actor and screenwriter), James, Susan, Joanna (who worked as a film producer), and Sighle (pronounced "Sheila").
-However, it was a troubled marriage.
-The pair separated in 1966, and finally divorced in 1969.
+All five of his children were with Anderson, including Bill.
+It was a troubled marriage.
+The pair separated in 1966, and divorced in 1969.

 In 1966, Lancaster began a long-term relationship with hairdresser Jackie Bone, who worked on The Professionals.
 The relationship was tempestuous, with Bone once smashing a wine bottle over Lancaster's head at a dinner with Sydney Pollack and Peter Falk.
 Reportedly, they eventually split up after her religious conversion, which Lancaster believed he could not share with her.

 His third marriage, to Susan Martin, lasted from September 1990 until his death in 1994.

 According to biographer Kate Buford in Burt Lancaster: An American Life, Lancaster was devotedly loyal to his friends and family.
 Old friends from his childhood remained his friends for life.